kartikadhia/filemanager/README.md

 ..+.
 The WebService : That caters to requests from clients.
 ..+.
 The Service layer : That connects the WebService with the back-end.
 ..+.
 The Back-end : Which does the processing of folders and files.
-3. The Back-End can be further divided into sub groups:
+3. The Back-End can be further divided into sub groups ..+.
-..+.
 The Data Classes, which represent the data that will be sent over the web service.
 ..+.
 The calculators that do the job of processing files/folders in the file system.
 ..+.
 Utility classes that support the calculators and connect with the services.